 #9 – Use Shoes, Socks, or Disposable Booties

 Watching videos of dogs wearing booties for the first time is hilarious, but there are good reasons for some dogs to wear shoes, socks, or booties.

 Senior dogs with arthritis often have a difficult time walking on hardwood or tile floors.
 The tiniest bit of foot slippage can cause them immense pain, so socks with rubber bottoms can help give these dogs more confidence to walk around the home without slipping or risking more pain.
 These are a good example of dog socks to help prevent sliding.

 If you’re very active with your dog and like to go out regardless of the weather or frequently go for hikes “off the beaten path,” the best way to protect your dog’s feet is with a sturdy pair of rubber-soled dog booties like these.
-You wouldn’t go hiking or running on hot asphalt in bare feet, so you should consider not forcing your dog to do so either.
+You wouldn’t go hiking or run on hot asphalt in bare feet, so you should consider not forcing your dog to do so either.

-Don’t want to spend a fortune on dog booties, but you want to have something on hand for occasional use?
+Don’t want to spend a fortune on dog booties, but you want to have something on hand for occasional paw protection use?
 Disposable booties like these are cheap and easy to use in a pinch if your area has a random cold snap or your dog needs to have a foot bandaged and kept clean.